itss0urav/react-future-components/README.md

 # Modern UI components package for React

-- Build using React typescript vite tailwind
+- Build using React vite typescript

 By itss0urav